teuteuguy/gg-dev-pipeline/README.md

 This is Work In Progress lambda function for my Greengrass that implements the dev-pipeline concept.

+TODO:
+- Fix the github links to the deploy stacks....
+- See if we can provision the lambda function on the greengrass group directly at CF time?

 ## Start by setting up the COMMON resources.

 Deploy the following common AWS CloudFormation template, and give it a name: for example: ***[gg-dev-pipeline-common]***